ethereum-optimism/superchain-registry/CONTRIBUTING.md

 [Superchain Upgrades]: https://specs.optimism.io/protocol/superchain-upgrades.html

 ## CircleCI Checks
 The following CircleCI checks are not mandatory for submitting a pull request, but they should be reviewed:

 - `ci/circleci: compute-genesis-diff`
 - `ci/circleci: compute-rollup-config-diff`

+These jobs will run at every commit in every branch.

 For pull requests from forks, these checks will not appear directly in the PR comments, but **the jobs will still run** and their results can be viewed in the diffs.